stacks-network/sbtc-docs/src/nakamoto-signer-developer-guide.md

 ```

 3. Check Extracted Files:
     After running the untar command, the contents of the tar file should be extracted to the current directory.
-You should see the signer binary (stacks-signer-mini) and the configuration file (signer.toml) listed among the extracted files.
+You should see the signer binary (stacks-signer) and the configuration file (signer.toml) listed among the extracted files.

 4. Next, install the signer.